vvcode1/RouteLLM/README.md

 The base model is not included in this repository.
 Access to `meta-llama/Meta-Llama-3.1-8B-Instruct` or a compatible local copy is required.

-## Data and responsible use

-The pipeline processes public operator discussions that may contain names, email addresses, and operational details.
-Follow the paper's ethics process and applicable archive terms when redistributing raw messages.
-Prefer releasing validated incident records with clear provenance over republishing entire mail archives.

-ROUTE LLM is a research system and should not be treated as an autonomous authority for routing-security mitigation.
-Model outputs require validation by network operators or routing-security experts.

 ## License